radamanthus/ey-cloud-recipes/cookbooks/nginx_app/README.md

 Overview
 --------
-This cookbook creates a custom Nginx app configuration in `/etc/nginx/servers/`.
+This cookbook creates a custom Nginx/Passenger app configuration in `/etc/nginx/servers/`.

 Specifics of Usage
 ------------------